Kitware/kwcoco/README.rst

 The main webpage for this project is: https://gitlab.kitware.com/computer-vision/kwcoco

+The kwcoco package is a Python module and command line utility for reading, writing, modifying, and interacting with computer vision datasets --- i.e. images or videos with raster or vector annotations.
+A dataset is defined using a json file or SQL database that points to assets that exist on disk or on the cloud.
+The Python API provides a way to efficiently load image data and associated metadata (e.g. for writing torch datasets).
+The command line application provides a way to quickly summarize, visualize, and perform common modifications (e.g. subset, union) on the data.

 The Kitware COCO module defines a variant of the Microsoft COCO format, originally developed for the "collected images in context" object detection challenge.
 We are backwards compatible with the original module, but we also